Cyberattack causes multiple hospitals to shut emergency rooms and divert ambulances

 Cybercriminals attacked the computer systems of a California-based health care provider causing emergency rooms in multiple states to close and ambulance services to be redirected.

-The data breach happened at Prospect Medical Holdings of Los Angeles, which has hospitals and clinics in Connecticut, Pennsylvania, Rhode Island and Texas.
+The ransomware attack happened at Prospect Medical Holdings of Los Angeles, which has hospitals and clinics in Connecticut, Pennsylvania, Rhode Island and Texas.
 Prospect Medical is working on resolving the issue, the company said in a statement Friday.

 Elective surgeries, urgent care centers closed